-Denotes less than 1%

-(1) Beneficial ownership is determined in accordance with Rule 13d-3 under the Securities Exchange Act of 1934.
-The actual number of shares beneficially owned and offered for sale is subject to adjustment and could be materially less or more than the estimated amount indicated depending upon factors, which we cannot predict at this time.

-(2) Assumes all the shares offered hereby are sold to persons who are not affiliates of the Selling Stockholders and the Selling Stockholders sell no other shares they beneficially own.

-(3) Consists of 23,664 shares of common stock registered in the name of the reporting person.
+- Denotes less than 1% - (1) Beneficial ownership is determined in accordance with Rule 13d-3 under the Securities Exchange Act of 1934.
+The actual number of shares beneficially owned and offered for sale is subject to adjustment and could be materially less or more than the estimated amount indicated depending upon factors, which we cannot predict at this time. - (2) Assumes all the shares offered hereby are sold to persons who are not affiliates of the Selling Stockholders and the Selling Stockholders sell no other shares they beneficially own. - (3) Consists of 11,707 shares of common stock registered in the name of the reporting person. - (4) Consists of 52,764 shares of common stock registered in the name of the reporting person.

-- (4) Consists of 9,733 shares of common stock registered in the name of the reporting person. - (5) Consists of 38,774 shares of common stock registered in the name of the reporting person. - (6) There were no shares of common stock registered in the name of the reporting person. - (7) Consists of 2,299 shares of common stock registered in the name of the reporting person. - (8) Consists of 6,039 shares of common stock registered in the name of the reporting person. - (9) Consists of 3,465 shares of common stock registered in the name of the reporting person. - (10) Consists of 3,465 shares of common stock registered in the name of the reporting person. - (11) Consists of 1,322 shares of common stock registered in the name of the reporting person. - (12) Consists of 1,322 shares of common stock registered in the name of the reporting person.
+- (5) Consists of 38,774 shares of common stock registered in the name of the reporting person, including 8,039 restricted shares with respect to which Mr. Montague exercises voting power but does not currently have dispositive power. - (6) Consists of (i) 11,906 shares of common stock registered in the name of the reporting person and (ii) 1,761 shares of common stock allocated to Mr. Murray's self-directed account under our 401(k) Retirement Savings Plan. - (7) Consists of (i) 9,095 shares of common stock registered in the name of the reporting person and (ii) 9,000 shares of common stock issuable under currently exercisable options pursuant to our 2005 Equity Incentive Plan. - (8) Consists of 6,039 shares of common stock registered in the name of the reporting person, including 6,039 restricted shares with respect to which Ms. Corwin exercises voting power but does not currently have dispositive power. - (9) Consists of 3,465 shares of common stock registered in the name of the reporting person, including 3,465 restricted shares with respect to which Mr. Hindman exercises voting power but does not currently have dispositive power. - (10) Consists of 3,465 shares of common stock registered in the name of the reporting person, including 3,465 restricted shares with respect to which Mr. Khilnani exercises voting power but does not currently have dispositive power. - (11) Consists of 1,322 shares of common stock registered in the name of the reporting person, including 1,322 restricted shares with respect to which Ms. Brady exercises voting power but does not currently have dispositive power. - (12) Consists of 1,322 shares of common stock registered in the name of the reporting person, including 1,322 restricted shares with respect to which Mr. Nish exercises voting power but does not currently have dispositive power.